MahmoudAlshazly90/MahmoudAlshazly90/README.md

 - **Demo:** ![OCR Processing]

 ## 📈 Experience
-- **AI Engineer at [Your Company/Organization Name]**
+- **AI Engineer at sourcya**
-  - Developed and deployed AI models for various industrial applications, including image recognition, natural language processing, and predictive analytics.
+  - Developed and deployed AI models for various industrial applications, including image recognition, natural language processing, fine-tuning LLM, building MCP services, RAG systems and predictive analytics.
-  - Led a team of engineers to optimize existing AI solutions, resulting in a 30% improvement in model performance.
+  - Led a team of engineers to optimise existing AI solutions, resulting in a 30% improvement in model performance.

-- **AI Research Intern at [Another Organization/Institution]**
+- **AI Research Intern at AAST **
-  - Conducted research on advanced machine learning algorithms and published findings in [Relevant Journals/Conferences].
+  - Conducted research on advanced machine learning algorithms and published findings.
   - Collaborated with a cross-functional team to develop AI-powered solutions for real-world challenges.

 ## 🌐 How to Reach Me
 - **LinkedIn:** https://www.linkedin.com/in/mahmoud-al-shazly-191018217/
 - **Email:** mahmoudalshazly90@gmail.com

-## 📝 License
-This repository is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.